HL7/vr-common-library/input/pagecontent/usage.md

 ### Birth Date and Time
 The [USCorePatient] profile provides a field for capturing the patient's birthdate.
 Within the vital records use cases, the date and time of birth are needed.
-The published IG includes the ability to represent partial dates and times, but the use of this capability has been deprecated.
+The published IG includes the ability to represent partial dates and times, but the use of this capability has been *deprecated*.
 The content of the partial date and time extensions should be ignored by all receivers.
-This extension will be removed when the IG is next republished.
+This extension should be removed when the IG is next republished (see [FHIR-50422](https://jira.hl7.org/browse/FHIR-50422).
+For submission of vital records to NCHS, use of the partialDateTime extension will trigger a business rule that will result in rejection of submissions.

 The date and time of birth should be captured as follows:
 * If both the date and time of birth are known, the Patient.birthDate field should include the birth [date](https://hl7.org/fhir/R4B/datatypes.html#date), and the [PatientBirthTime] extension should include the birth date and time encoded as a FHIR [dateTime](https://hl7.org/fhir/R4B/datatypes.html#dateTime).
 Example: [patient-child-vr-babyg-quinn-common].
 * If the date of birth is known, but the time of birth is unknown, the Patient.birthDate field should include the birth [date](https://hl7.org/fhir/R4B/datatypes.html#date), and the [PatientBirthTime] extension should be omitted.
-Example: [patient-child-vr-babyg-quinn-common-1]
+Example: [patient-child-vr-babyg-quinn-common-1].
+Valid and invalid uses are desribed in the table below.

 <table style="font-weight: 400; width: 711px;">